PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

    ```

 <span class="warnings">**Warning:** Do not attempt to update the kernel component from version 0.9 to
 version 0.10 before updating the rootfs.
-In Mbed Linux OS 0.10, the kernel
+In MBL 0.10, the kernel
 component enables a hardware watchdog that will reset the board if a service
 from the rootfs component does not regularly stroke it.
 The 0.9 version of the
 rootfs component does not contain the service that strokes the watchdog so